eschulte/shit4climate/scripts/fed-reserve-board.md

 [about-the-fed/structure-and-functions]: https://www.federalreserveeducation.org/about-the-fed/structure-and-functions

-I'm calling to ask if you will commit to only confirming new members to the federal reserve board who have a history of directing monetary policy to address climate change.
-Examples of excellent candidates
+I'm asking if you will commit to only confirming new members to the federal reserve board who have a history of directing monetary policy to address climate change.
+Examples of excellent candidates include:
-include: [Sarah Bloom Raskin][], and [Lisa Cook][].
+[Sarah Bloom Raskin][], and [Lisa Cook][].

 [Sarah Bloom Raskin]: https://en.wikipedia.org/wiki/Sarah_Bloom_Raskin
 [Lisa Cook]: https://en.wikipedia.org/wiki/Lisa_D._Cook